 - Where do you see the future of performance testing?

 - In the era of cloud computing, what attribute of software applications that are tested using load tests do you consider as the most important?

-If you would like to learn more about these questions, as well as to understand what really matters in an interview, have a look at our Interview Success Package.
+If you would like to learn how to answer thirty common personal and behavioral questions–many of which you’ll have to handle in your performance testing job interview, have a look at our Interview Success Package.

 Thank you for reading, we wish you good luck!
 InterviewPenguin.com – Your Best Job Interview Coach since 2011